notzenco/static-ip-fix-windows/README.md

 - Windows 10/11
 - Administrator privileges (for cloudflare/google modes)
-- MinGW-w64 (for building from source)
+- CMake 3.16+ and MinGW-w64 or Visual Studio (for building)

 ## Installation